Kuranda, the village in the Rainforest

 - International cuisines,

 The town is an early immersion into Tablelands style.

 Discover some history

-In the 1880s the construction of the Railway began.
+In the 1880s, the construction of the Railway began.
 Miners from the west needed transport to ‘civilisation’.
 Many lives were lost during construction.
 The development included fifteen hand-made tunnels and 37 bridges.

-The total amount of earth excavated was three million cubic metres.
-Quite a feat for those times.
-Tourists began using the railway to visit Kuranda in the 1930s.
+The total amount of earth excavated was three million cubic metres—quite a feat for those times.
+Tourists began using the Railway to visit Kuranda in the 1930s.

 Explore world-famous markets

-Get up close to Aussie Wildlife
+Get up close to Aussie wildlife.

-The most awesome waterfall in the region is nearby at Barron Falls.
+The most awesome waterfall in the region is nearby Barron Falls.
 A spectacular sight during the monsoon season when the Barron River is in full flood.

 Local accommodation includes a bed and breakfast, a motel, camping park, historic hotel, or a modern resort.